 You’re not alone if you’re feeling somewhat worn out these days.
 Many people are suffering from Covid fatigue as they try to maintain healthy living behaviours to avoid infection while, at the same time, sustain positive attitudes.
 Comfort foods may appeal to you now more than ever but it’s key to go for those that are chock-full of nutrients.
-These choices can not only support a healthy immune system to fight off infections, such as Covid-19 and the flu, but also support both your physical and mental health.
+These choices can not only support a healthy immune system to fight off infections, and the flu, but also support both your physical and mental health.

 In spite of what you might read (with all the misinformation out there), no single food or nutrient can boost your immune system or even just provide you with a stronger one.
 Shortages or deficiencies in various nutrients though, can indeed impair how your body defends against infections.
 Nutrients like vitamin D, zinc, vitamin B6, selenium and iron can build resistance to infection while those that keep your energy up include iron, protein, vitamins B12 and B6, and niacin.
 As for strength, protein, potassium, magnesium, phosphorus and zinc are essential.